1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Origins of Harmony

 Initially, harmony was the haphazard result of combining of two or more melodic lines during Europe's late Middle Ages.
-By mid-seventeenth century, harmony was a formalized structure with composers writing melodies to fit chords.
+By the mid-seventeenth century, harmony was a formalized structure with composers writing melodies to fit chords.

 info icon How Does Harmony Work?